This is why Red Bull Rampage is the Super Bowl of mountain biking

 You may have come across mountain bike riding where athletes perform tricks on a purpose-built course full of man-made features, like wooden jumps and big drops.
 This is commonly called slopestyle mountain biking.
 Slopestyle looks very similar to freeride mountain biking to the uninitiated, but they are actually very different.

 Slopestyle is less about the gnarly terrain that freeride takes place on.
 The man-made features, like wooden jumps and big drops, are big and difficult, but the terrain is smooth and easy to ride.
-The riders also use much smaller mountain bikes: less suspension, some even use hardtails (with no rear suspension).
+The riders also use much smaller mountain bikes with less suspension.
+Some even use hardtails (with no rear suspension).
 The bikes are as light as possible, so they're easy to spin and kick around in the air, and they have slick hard-pumped tyres to roll fast and avoid punctures.

-At Rampage, you will see similar tricks that are seen at slopestyle events, but everything is done on some of the world’s most technical terrain.
+At Rampage, you'll see similar tricks that are seen at slopestyle events, but everything is done on some of the world’s most technical terrain.
 The event has been held on rocky, unforgiving desert where the mountainsides are full of cliffs, huge exposure and near-vertical chutes.

 The ground can be loose with very little grip.
 Instead of racing on the same course, the riders pick and dig their own lines down the mountain and, even if they occasionally join together, the lines are all unique.
 The riders use sturdy downhill bikes with a lot of suspension and big tyres with a lot of grip.